20lives/dmote/doc/options-main.md

 #### Section `fasteners`

-Threaded bolts can run through the roof of the rear housing, making it a hardpoint for attachments like a stabilizer to connect the two halves of the keyboard.
+Threaded bolts can run through the roof of the rear housing, making it a hardpoint for attachments like a stabilizer to connect the two halves of a split keyboard.

 ##### Parameter `diameter`